 If you can't afford to spend 25-30 quid on a sightseeing bus then do not fret, because there's a much cheaper alternative -- the No.11 bus.
 For just a couple of quid you can take in most of the sights that you'd see on a tour bus, but without all that annoying chatter from the tour guide.

 We recommend boarding the bus at Liverpool Street station, and bagging yourself a seat on the top deck.
 You can then enjoy a 40-minute ride all the way to Chelsea.

-The route takes you through the heart of The City, going down Threadneedle Street (for the Bank of England, Royal Exchange and Mansion House) and Ludgate Circus (St. Paul's Cathedral).
-If you look to the left as you pass St. Paul's you can also get a glimpse of the Tate Modern across the Thames.
+The route takes you through the heart of The City, going down Threadneedle Street (for the Bank of England, Royal Exchange and Mansion House), and along Ludgate Circus towards St. Paul's Cathedral.
+If you look to the left as you pass St. Paul's then you can also get a glimpse of the Tate Modern across the Thames.

 You will probably want to get off at this point, as your little bus tour will have less interest once you pass Westminster.
 But if you stay on until the end then you'll get a glimpse of Westminster Cathedral, Sloane Square and King's Road before heading into Fulham.

 Lots of people will dismiss this "tour" as being a waste of time... it's just a bus, they will say.
 But take a tip from us -- it's definitely worth doing.
 Craig has been on it himself and written a review of what you can see.
 He's also put together a marathon bus journey around London which strings lots of different buses together.
 If you'd like to compare the details with a proper sightseeing bus, then check out the Big Bus Tour and Original Bus Tour.

 Feel free to ask Craig some questions about the No.11 Bus.